leoding86/webextension-pixiv-toolkit/readme.md

 ## How to install
 If you are using Chrome, you can download it from [Chrome web store](https://chrome.google.com/webstore/detail/pixiv-toolkit/ajlcnbbeidbackfknkgknjefhmbngdnj).

-If you are not using Chrome, you can try clone the gist to you loacl machine, and build the extension by yourself.
+If you are not using Chrome, you can try clone the project to your local machine, and build the extension by yourself.

 ## How to build
 To build the extension, you need these tools below: